Microsoft Skype for Business FAQ

 - In the Skype for Business main window, click Add a Contact.

 - In the search box, type the person’s name, email alias, or phone number.
-As you type, a list of people who match the search terms is displayed.
+As you type, a list of people who match the search terms displays.

-- Scroll through the search returns list until you come to the person you want to add to your Contacts list.
-Right-click the person’s search listing, and then click Add to Contacts List .
+- Scroll through the search returns list until you see the person you want to add to your Contacts list.
+Right-click the person’s search listing, and then click Add to Contacts List.

 - Select a group from the list to which to add your new contact.